New Minimum Energy Efficiency Standards (MEES) have been introduced

 What are the Minimum Efficiency Energy Standards (MEES)?

 The legislation will require any private rented properties to have a minimum energy performance rating of E, with the scale running from A at the most efficient to G as the least.
-The 1st of April 2018 deadline will apply to all new and renewed tenancies, whilst existing tenancies must be up to scratch by 1st of April 2020.
+The 1st of April 2018 deadline applies to all new and renewed tenancies, whilst existing tenancies must be up to scratch by 1st of April 2020.

 Currently, EPC’s (Energy Performance Certificates) offer suggested improvements to increase the rating for the property.
 They vary in cost, from small improvements such as double glazing to larger financial outlays for cavity wall insulation.